FACG2/Nerd-s-flashCards/README.md

 Team :bowtie:   @Qamar-93 , @mahmoudalwadia , @aajour , @Ghadeer93 :bowtie:

+# Our project not completed yet :boom: :boom:
 # Project Idea :question: :question:

  Our web-application can help you make topics which contain private card.